 A lice infestation is a population of small parasites that live on the human body.
 The three types of lice that exist are head lice, body lice, and pubic, or crab, lice.
-All three forms spread by skin-to-skin contact and can spread quickly.
+All three forms of lice spread by skin-to-skin contact and can spread quickly.
+While they are all called “lice,” pubic lice are a different species of insect from head and body lice.

-Body lice can carry diseases, but head lice and pubic lice don’t.
+Body lice can carry diseases, but they are very rare in the United States.
+Head lice and pubic lice never carry disease.
 All forms of lice can be irritating and are contagious.
 It’s best to treat them early on before they spread.

 Lice infestations are classified by the body part on which they reside.
 Different lice are attracted to different parts of the body.

 Head lice attach to hair on the head and lays eggs at the base of a hair strand.
-They’re the most common form of lice and are extremely contagious.
+They’re the most common form of lice and are contagious by close contact.

 Body lice live on clothing and move to the body to feed.
 They’re most common on people with poor hygiene, as they can be easily eliminated by regularly bathing and washing of clothes.